sourceryinstitute/build-yaFyaml/README.md

 Overview
 --------

-This CMake project aims to build the following dependency tree:
+This CMake project aims to build and test the following dependency tree:

 ```
 yaFyaml